mnmlstc/core/Readme.rst

  * ``expected<T>``
  * ``deep_ptr<T>``
  * ``poly_ptr<T>``
+ * ``string_ref``
  * ``range<T>``
  * ``any``

-And others.
 Details on each component can be found in MNMLSTC Core's documentation.
 All of the MNMLSTC Core components reside in the ``core`` namespace.
 The library is organized equivalent to the standard library e.g., components related to memory are in the memory header, functional components in the functional header, etc.

 Requirements
 ------------